oumeima-elgharbi/P4_Data_Science_OpenClassrooms/variables_definition.md

 ### Interesting variables
 Source : https://data.seattle.gov/dataset/2016-Building-Energy-Benchmarking/2bpz-gwpy

+#### To remove outlier buildings :

+- ComplianceStatus : Whether a property has met energy benchmarking requirements for the current reporting year.

+- Outlier : Whether a property is a high or low outlier (Y/N)

 ### Unique ID, Primary Key

 - OSEBuildingID : A unique identifier assigned to each property covered by the Seattle Benchmarking Ordinance for tracking and identification purposes.